anthonyrisinger/cga/README.md

 The mature approach recognizes both tools have their place.
 Many successful systems use CGA for high-level structure while retaining traditional algorithms for critical paths.
 This isn't a compromise—it's engineering wisdom, choosing the right tool for each specific requirement.

 As geometric systems continue to grow in complexity, the architectural advantages of unified frameworks become increasingly valuable.
 Not as replacements for specialized algorithms, but as complementary approaches that simplify the ever-growing challenge of robust geometric computation.
+These same principles of architectural simplification extend naturally into visual computing, where the boundaries between graphics and vision dissolve when viewed through the right mathematical lens.

 #### Exercises